 In custom deployment for larger scale projects Veset will consider deploying on private clouds or so called edge servers.

-Veset Stratus is available in the AWS Marketplace where you pay per hour of use.
+Veset Nimbus is available in the AWS Marketplace where you pay-per-hour of use.

-Both Veset Nimbus and Veset Stratus are offered as a SaaS (software-as-a-service) monthly subscription.
-The ingest and backend resources are included in the price, while client pays directly to AWS for the S3 library storage, the EC2 cloud servers used for the playout and the egress traffic.
-The initial minimum contract is three months.
+Veset Nimbus is offered as a SaaS (software-as-a-service) monthly subscription, the ingest and backend resources are included in the price, while client pays directly to AWS for the S3 library storage, the EC2 cloud servers used for the playout and the egress traffic.

 For the best experience of Veset Nimbus we recommend the following specifications: